-One of the objectives of AgriNuPes is to undertake demonstration and communication activities in the case areas.
+One of the objectives of AGRINUPES is to undertake demonstration and communication activities in the case areas.
 This includes the exchange of experiences of good practices among partners and stakeholders related to the developed NPK and biosensors.

 Demonstration, being a communication activity, is done in the case study work packages (WP3, WP4, WP5 and WP6).
 Work Package 7 (Task 7.1) focusses on the coordination of the overall process of demonstration and collects and finalises the overall reporting containing summary reports of demonstration, dissemination and external communication.
-This public Demonstration Report describes the progress on the demonstration activities.
-It contains the collected minutes of User Network Groups (UNG) meetings and summaries of Demonstration Reports and related dissemination activities in the case studies.
-It is an evolving document with milestones at M12, M24 and M45.
-Demonstration is expected to start from month 18 on, once working prototypes of sensors have become available.
-This second year report (M24) gives the progress until the moment that first prototypes were expected to be shown.
-As the project was extended until M45, this report reflects the situation at M36 (first quarter of 2020).
+Demonstration was expected to start from month 18 on, once working prototypes of sensors would have become available.
+This public Demonstration report describes the progress on the demonstration activities.
+It contains the collected minutes of User Network Groups (UNG) meetings and short summaries of individual Demonstration Reports and related dissemination activities in the case studies.
+It was an evolving document with milestones at M12 (D7.1.1), M24 (D7.1.2) and M45.
+This final report (D7.1.3) gives the status at the end of the project (M45).

-All 4 Use Cases (Portugal, The Netherlands, Turkey and Sweden) have started their activities and have set-up User Network Groups.
-Stakeholders have been informed about the targets of the AgriNUpes project via national websites, held group meetings, poster presentations, magazine articles, and international scientific conferences.
-The prototype NPK-sensor have become available, and for Portugal and The Netherlands the prototype was demonstrated in 2019.
+In the Use Case areas Portugal, The Netherlands, Turkey and Sweden, User Network Groups have been set-up.
+Stakeholders have been informed about the targets of the AGRINUPES project, via national websites, group meetings, poster presentations, magazine articles, and international scientific conferences.

+The prototype NPK-sensor have become available in the second year, and for Portugal and in The Netherlands it was demonstrated in 2019.
 Sweden did plan the presentations in early 2020, but due to the COVID-19 situation this had to be postponed.
+The final prototype NPK-sensor was tested by the end of 2020 but could not be demonstrated in one of the use case areas yet.

-The prototype biosensor came available for application in laboratory situations beginning 2020.
-The consortium did not yet finalise the testing of the biosensor, in order to show results to the UNGs for the second year.
-All remaining work was postponed to the third reporting year.
+The prototype biosensor came available for application in laboratory situations as of beginning 2020.
+This prototype was tested both in Turkey and Sweden, but by the time it could be evaluated for real-world situations, COVID-19 restriction didn't allow for travel anymore.
+Therefore, the prototype biosensor could not be demonstrated to the Use Network Groups yet.
+Instead, real samples taken at the Konya basin were analysed at the EGE lab for evaluation.

+All use cases have postponed final presentation of the sensors beyond the end of the project, and as soon as the COVID-19 restrictions allow for organizing group meetings in 2021.